 It allows a user to log in with username and password.

+Additionally, if a user forgot his password there's a button available for them at the bottom.
 We only need a few lines code to create this in your app.

 Same here, we need a step ORKLoginStep.

 I create this step with identifier, title, and text.

 And you may notice the last parameter I need to provide a ViewControllerClass.